 The Human Motor Behavior Group at Purdue University consists of five faculty members operating in a highly interactive lab and research environment.
 The Group is involved in fundamental science aspects of motor behavior and explores innovative solutions for improving quality of life.
-We study healthy and pathological motor behavior across the lifespan, ranging in age from 4-months to 91 years.
-We rely on theoretical frameworks, and our research includes both experimental and modeling techniques.
+We study healthy and pathological motor behavior across the lifespan, ranging in age from 4 months to 91 years.
+We rely on theoretical frameworks such as dynamical systems, ecological psychology, uncontrolled manifold, and our research includes both experimental and modeling techniques.

 The Group actively collaborates with Purdue's schools of Mechanical Engineering, Electrical and Computer Engineering, and Speech, Language, and Hearing Sciences, the departments of Psychological Sciences and Human Development and Family Studies, and the College of Veterinary Medicine, as well as with Indiana University-Purdue University's School of Health and Rehabilitation Sciences.

 We are always looking for motivated students to become team members in our labs.
 Please browse our website to discover more about our work and learn how to get involved.